-After comparing the pros and cons of each option, the choice seems fairly clear: bank debit cards are still a superior option for most consumers.
-The ease and convenience of adding money into your checking account without any hidden fees, the consumer protections attached to these cards, and the freedom to spend your money immediately makes them a great option for anyone looking to maintain a healthy financial lifestyle.
+The ease and convenience of adding money to your checking account without any hidden fees, the guaranteed consumer protections attached to these cards, and the freedom to spend your money immediately make them a great option for anyone looking to maintain a healthy financial lifestyle.

-Prepaid debit cards are great for those who are looking to start a stricter budget and to have another form of cash handy at all times, but their fees can add up and they are still in need of more regulation to protect their users.
+Prepaid debit cards are great for those who are looking to start or stick to a stricter budget or who do not have access to a checking account.
+But consumers should use these cards with care since fees can add up quickly and they are still in need of more regulation to protect their users.